matthiaaas/ftp/README.md

 ## Testing

 **Note:** Electron is a framework used to guarantee cross platform support for dektop apps.
-This app is developed using macOS and not yet tested on other OS.
+This app is developed using macOS and not yet well tested on other OS.
 Maybe some small configurations are necessary.

-1. Start in your browser
+#### 1. Start in your browser

 ```
 npm run start
 ```

+You will see an error in browser.
+You can ignore it.

-2. Start in Electron
+#### 2. Start in Electron

 ```
 npm run electron-start